 NEIWPCC Executive Committee Member

 In February 2020, Peter Walke was appointed commissioner of the Vermont Department of Environmental Conservation (DEC).
-Previously, Walke served as the deputy secretary for the Agency of Natural Resources since January 2017, after serving as chief of staff for the New York Department of Environmental Conservation.
+Previously, Walke served as the deputy secretary for the Agency of Natural Resources, after serving as chief of staff for the New York Department of Environmental Conservation.
 Raised in Vermont, Walke served nine years in the Navy as an intelligence officer stationed in Florida, Virginia, England and Colorado, and was deployed twice to support counterterrorism operations in Iraq and Afghanistan.
 After resigning his commission, Walke was selected for a leadership development fellowship serving the governor of New York.
 He quickly became one of the governor’s primary environmental advisors.
 Walke attended Williams College in Massachusetts and the University of Colorado.

 Representative of the Vermont Department of Environmental Conservation Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners